 Bruxism is a condition defined by teeth clenching and grinding.
-Many patients may not even know they have bruxism as it can occur unconsciously during sleep.
-Dr. Ben Ahlbrecht and his team provide treatment for patients who deal with teeth clenching and grinding in Indianapolis, IN.
+Teeth grinding has become one of our dental office’s most common dental concerns.
+Many patients may not even know they have bruxism, as it can occur unconsciously during sleep.
+Dr. Ben Ahlbrecht and his team treat patients with teeth clenching and grinding in Indianapolis, IN.

 They work with patients to find the best solution that fits their particular needs.
 Know the signs of bruxism and learn how we treat the condition below.

 This dental concern often appears through these multiple symptoms: